Language selection

 The Pacte de solidarité civil (PACS) is a procedure to make a union official.
 The PACS procedure would be close to what we call in Canada “Common law spouse”.
 If you live in France, you can celebrate a PACS at your local city hall (Mairie) or in front of a French « notaire ».
 See Pacte civil de solidarité for more information.

 The Consular service of the Embassy of Canada in Paris can issue a Statement In lieu of Certificate of Non-impediment to a PACS according to French legislation.
-To get the necessary documents for a PACS in France from the Embassy, send your file by mail (3 working days processing time, excluding postal delivery time and statutory holidays, upon submission of a duly completed file) or book an appointment for a notarial services.
+To get the necessary documents for a PACS in France from the Embassy, send your file by mail (3 working days processing time, excluding postal delivery time and statutory holidays, upon submission of a duly completed file).

 The list of documents to provide is the same than above (see section on marriage), except the text of the statutory declaration is slightly different: